rjsylvia/COSC-473/README.md

 - [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 3/19) Tested my approach with my local IP addresses on my laptop and desktop and it DOES read a different file depending on what machine I was running it on.
 All this needs is testing on the actual TV monitors and their corresponding IP addresses to make sure it 100% works.**

+- [ ] ****BUG FIX**** The custom font that was set in cosc_monitors.css was not applying to h1 headers, the scrolling datetime, and weather temperature.
+This is fixed (currently not in repo) and changed to use the same font the IUP website uses for the "Upcoming Events" header at http://www.iup.edu/news-events/.
+It is now used across anywhere there is text to keep a consistent style across the newer updated IUP websites.

 Tentative deadline for all major functionality of web app: **Thursday, April 7th, 2016**